ANTHONY G. BROWN

 Maryland Lieutenant Governor Anthony G. Brown has dedicated his life to public service.
 He understands that in these difficult times, Maryland needs leaders who are willing to stand up, sacrifice their own self-interest, and do the right thing in order to serve our communities.
 Working in partnership with Governor Martin O’Malley, Anthony has delivered results for Marylanders that have improved our health, strengthened our schools, created jobs, and helped our State weather the most significant economic crisis in generations.

-As a retired colonel in the United States Army Reserves and one of the nation’s highest-ranking elected officials to have served a tour of duty in the Iraq War, Anthony believes our State and our nation are strongest when we embrace the values of individual dignity, shared responsibility and helping the most vulnerable in our society.
+As a retired colonel in the United States Army Reserve and one of the nation’s highest-ranking elected officials to have served a tour of duty in the Iraq War, Anthony believes our State and our nation are strongest when we embrace the values of individual dignity, shared responsibility and helping the most vulnerable in our society.

 Anthony is the proud father of Rebecca (19), Jonathan (14), and stepson Anthony Walker (14).
 He and his wife Karmen reside in Prince George’s County.